projectNEWM/contracts/AUDIT_NOTES.md

 # Best Practices Notes

-4. I can not find any examples of value lifting for PlutusV2 at the time of audit.
-If an example is found then hardcoded values will be replaced with lifted values.

 6. A) isNInputs will stay the same for now.

 7. Code Refactor will occur after best practice 8.